Are you wondering why there is no improvement in your sales?

-- Top of the funnel: When you lead is top of the funnel and you need to nurture him/her, you can share your blog, articles, videos, infographics, FAQs, etc.
+- Top of the funnel: When your lead is top of the funnel and you need to nurture him/her, you can share your blog, articles, videos, infographics, FAQs, etc.

 - Middle of the funnel: The valuable resources should be provided to the leads when they are in this stage.
 It can be e-books, case studies, white papers, etc.

 - Bottom of the funnel: This stage is called the consideration stage.
-In this stage, the leads are likelihood customer and you can provide a free evaluation, trail, coupon code, etc.
+In this stage, the leads are likelihood customers and you can provide a free evaluation, trail, coupon code, etc.

 Lead nurturing makes sense when you share valuable content as per their movements in the sales funnel.

 When you handle a plethora of leads per day, it is very hard to keep track and send the follow-up emails to all the leads in each stage.
 Also, measuring their behaviour and position them in the sales funnel manually is another biggest challenge for the sales reps.